scala-js/scala-js-website/doc/tutorial/basic/index.md

 Re-typing `fastOptJS` each time you change your source file is cumbersome.
 Luckily sbt is able to watch your files and recompile as needed:

-    > ~fastOptJS
+    sbt:Scala.js Tutorial> ~fastOptJS
     [success] (...)
-    1. Waiting for source changes... (press enter to interrupt)
+    [info] 1.
+Monitoring source files for scalajs-tutorial/fastOptJS...
+    [info]    Press <enter> to interrupt or '?' for more options.

 From this point in the tutorial we assume you have an sbt with this command running, so we don't need to bother with rebuilding each time.